goswinr/Rhino.Scripting/README.md

 ## How about the dynamic types and optional parameters from VBScript and Python?
 Many RhinoScript function take variable types of input parameters.
-This implemented with  method overloads.
+This is implemented with method overloads.
 Many RhinoScript function have optional parameters.
 These are also implemented as optional method parameters.
 ### Example
 for example `rs.ObjectLayer` can be called in several ways: